 Randy Travis advocates for stroke victims in Tennessee

-Country singer Randy Travis, center, sits with his wife, Mary, left, and Dr. Blaise Baxter, right, of Erlanger Hospital in Chattanooga, Tenn., before a meeting of the Senate Health and Welfare Committee on Wednesday, Feb.
+Country singer Randy Travis, left, walks with his wife, Mary, center, as they leave a meeting of the Senate Health and Welfare Committee on Wednesday, Feb.
 8, 2017, in Nashville, Tenn.
-Randy Travis, who suffered a stroke in 2013, attended the hearing for Stroke Awareness Day at the legislature.
+Randy Travis, who suffered a stroke in 20... .

 Add your comments below